IritaSee/se3gcnn-medical/README.md

 numpy

+The code has been test on Ubuntu 20.04.4 LTS as well as Windows 10, but not on Mac OS.

 ## Data

 In this work, Human-connectome Project (HCP) data [[1]](#1) are used.
 The data can be downloaded from [here](https://www.humanconnectome.org/study/hcp-young-adult/).
 Registration is needed.